SIDN/ietf-epp-restful-json/src/draft-restful-epp-json.md

 .# Abstract

-This document describes how the JSON [@!RFC8259] data format is to be used for RESTful EPP (REPP), an Application Programming Interface (API) for the Extensible Provisioning Protocol [@!RFC5730].
+This document describes how an EPP [@!RFC5730] XML message can be translated to a JSON [@!RFC8259]   messages for use with RESTful EPP.

 {mainmatter}

 # Introduction

-This document ...
-TODO

-A good understanding of the EPP base protocol specification [@!RFC5730] is advised, to grasp the command mapping described in this document.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].
+The Extensible Provisioning Protocol (EPP) [@!RFC5730] uses an XML based protocol.
+The schemas for validating EPP XML messages are published as part of the EPP RFCs.

+RESTful EPP (REPP), however has suport for multiple data formats such as the JavaScript Object Notation (JSON) Data Interchange Format [@!RFC8259].

+This document describes the rules for converting a valid EPP XML message to JSON message, which can be used with REPP.

 # Terminology

 In this document the following terminology is used.

-REST - Representational State Transfer ([@!REST]).
-An architectural style.

-RESTful - A RESTful web service is a web service or API implemented using HTTP and the principles of [@!REST].

 EPP RFCs - This is a reference to the EPP version 1.0 specifications [@!RFC5730], [@!RFC5731], [@!RFC5732] and [@!RFC5733].